istio/istio.io/content/en/docs/ops/diagnostic-tools/istioctl-analyze/index.md

 And that’s it!
 It’ll give you any recommendations that apply.

-For example, if you forgot to enable Istio injection (a very common issue), you would get the following information message:
+For example, if you forgot to enable Istio injection (a very common issue), you would get the following 'Info' message:

 {{< text syntax=plain snip_id=analyze_all_namespace_sample_response >}}
 Info [IST0102] (Namespace default) The namespace is not enabled for Istio injection.
 Run 'kubectl label namespace default istio-injection=enabled' to enable it, or 'kubectl label namespace default istio-injection=disabled' to explicitly mark it as not needing injection.